Anti-Inflammatory Diet Plan →

 Description

-Spiced Apple Coffee Cake is a delicious grain free snack cake made with almond flour, apple cider vinegar, fresh apples, and warm spices!
-This recipe is also gluten free, dairy free friendly.
+Spiced Apple Coffee Cake is a delicious gluten-free snack cake made with almond flour, apple cider vinegar, fresh apples, and warm spices!
+Dairy-free friendly.

 Ingredients

-• 1/2 cup Coconut sugar or raw sugar
+• ½ cup fine coconut sugar or raw sugar

 • Pinch of kosher salt